finkeissen/finkeissen/README.md

 Operationally verifiable projections derived from hypotheses and matrix.
 https://github.com/finkeissen/predictions

+**The pipeline is cyclical: artifacts can regress to Legacy when admissibility fails.**

 ---
+##What it is NOT##
+- Not a prompt framework
+- Not a knowledge base
+- Not an LLM wrapper

+---
 Status: actively maintained · sequentially evolving · deliberately minimal

+---
 → External references: https://x.com/EFinkeissen
 → Books: https://www.amazon.de/s?k=finkeissen+ekkehard